TomStuart92/asfalis/README.md

 # asfalis

-asfalís is a distributed log structured database written in go.
+asfalís is a distributed in memory key-value store written in go.
+It uses gRPC as interfaces and implements the RAFT protocol to achieve consensus.